Home/Fish/Littleneck Clams (Steamed)

 No, the shells are not edible; only the meat inside should be consumed.

-What is the best way to cook littleneck clams?
+What are the best side dishes to serve with steamed clams?

-How do I know if littleneck clams are fresh?
+How can I tell if littleneck clams are fresh?

-Fresh clams should be tightly closed or close when tapped; discard any that remain open.
+Fresh clams should be alive, with tightly closed shells or shells that close when tapped.

 Can I freeze steamed littleneck clams?